Flotomate/product_docs/source/request-management/request-management-technician/rm-announcements.rst

    In section C, you can send the Announcement as an email to a group or groups.
-Flotomate allows you to send to both Technician and Requestor Groups or any one of them.
+Motadata allows you to send to both Technician and Requestor Groups or any one of them.

-   All Announcements in Flotomate are scheduled.
+   All Announcements in Motadata are scheduled.
 They begin on a start date at a specific time and end on an end date at a specific time.
 In section D, you can enter the Start Date-Time and the End Date-Time of the Announcement.